 Companies that choose to outsource a contractor to build a custom website mainly do so because of the freedom that comes with it.
 Since there is no template to work from, site owners can make specific modifications to the design and functionality that WordPress cannot provide.
 Typically, you will see manufacturers and big corporations using custom websites.

 - A custom design can easily implement your company’s branding into a unique design.
 This helps your company stand against the competition.

 - Technical support is essentially built into your website.
-Unlike building a site yourself through WordPress, hiring a professional to build your site means that they are well equipped to handle any bugs or problems that may arise.
+Unlike building a site yourself through WordPress, hiring a professional to build your site means that they are well-equipped to handle any bugs or problems that may arise.

 - If you are a smaller business, or on a tight budget a custom website may be out of reach as getting one developed is rather expensive.

 - Custom websites take more time to build compared to WordPress.
-That’s due to complexity and having to rely on a developer being available.
+That’s due to the complexity and having to rely on a developer being available.

 - Finding the “right” developer to execute your vision can prove to be challenging, that’s why it’s important to interview and test candidates beforehand.